NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 - .gitignore
 - README.md

-## Personal Note
+### Personal Note
-I initially tried to follow existing RISC-V pipeline diagrams, but many of them did not provide enough detailed information for full implementation.
+- I initially tried to follow existing RISC-V pipeline diagrams, but many of them did not provide enough detailed information for full implementation.
 To address this, I made several design modifications based on my own testing and understanding of hazard timing and pipeline behavior.
 The resulting pipeline reflects these practical adjustments.

-### Design Note:
-Once the project is complete, I plan to remove unnecessary signals from the record types in some of the stages.
+- Once the project is complete, I plan to remove unnecessary signals from the record types in some of the stages.
 For now, I am keeping these extra signals to aid in debugging.

 ## Design Note — Control Signals
 Instead of passing the full opcode through the pipeline, I generate compact control signals during instruction decode.
 This reduces the number of bits transferred between stages and simplifies control logic in later stages.